 All public laws, both city and state, apply to any type of animal on the campus grounds.
-Animals are not allowed inside any College building with the exception of fish that can be kept in aquariums no larger than 20 gallons, recognized service animals, recognized assistance animals, department sponsored therapy animals, animals accompanying professional staff in residence and animals maintained for educational purposes.
-Service and assistance animals accompanying students living in the residence halls must be registered with the Residence Life Office and the Department of Accessibility & Learning Excellence Office.
-Emotional Support Animals are only authorized to reside in a student's private living space.
+Animals are not allowed inside any College building with the exception of:

+- fish that can be kept in aquariums no larger than 20 gallons; - recognized Service Animals (defined below); - recognized Assistance Animals (defined below); - department-sponsored therapy animals; - animals accompanying professional staff in residence; and - animals maintained for educational purposes.

+Service Animals (defined below) and Assistance Animals (defined below) accompanying students living in the residence halls must be registered with the Office of Residence Life Office and the Department of Accessibility & Learning Excellence Office.

 In conformity with the Caldwell City Dog Ordinance (#08-03-17), all dogs that are brought on campus are expected to be on a leash and in the company of their owners.
 Animals are not to be tied and left unattended to campus trees, signs, etc. for any period of time.
 If animals are loose, Animal Control personnel may remove them.